Anut-py/h-raylib/DOCUMENTATION.md

 This file only contains h-raylib specific information.
 For documentation on individual functions, check the [raylib cheatsheet](https://www.raylib.com/cheatsheet/cheatsheet.html) and the [h-raylib Haddock documentation](https://hackage.haskell.org/package/h-raylib).
 You can also look at the examples included here in the `examples` directory (written in Haskell), or you can look at the more extensive set of examples [on the raylib website](https://www.raylib.com/examples.html) (written in C).
 For information about raylib in general, view the [raylib wiki](https://github.com/raysan5/raylib/wiki).

-For regular users of the library, the Haddock documentation should be more than enough.
+For regular users of the library, the Haddock documentation should be more than enough (although much of it is auto-generated, so make sure to create an issue if you find anything that seems wrong).
 The documentation included here is more useful for contributors or anyone who wants to learn about how h-raylib works internally.

 ## Project structure